schryer/python_course_material/doc/stubs/pages/overview.md

 Author: David Schryer
 Summary: Overview of the course

-This course will be run from August 2014 and is accepting students.
+This course will be run from September 2nd, 2014 and is now accepting students.
 Please contact <schryer@ut.ee> for more details.

 ## Course material